CouchCMS/Documentation/src/contents/concepts/shopping-cart-1.md

 ![](../../assets/img/contents/shopping-cart-12.png)

-<p class="success">Incidentally, this has been our first encounter with tags provide by CouchCart.
+Incidentally, this has been our first encounter with tags provide by CouchCart.
 If at this point you get an error saying 'Unknown tag', you have missed enabling the CouchCart component (as discussed somewhere above).
-Please do so before continuing.</p>
+Please do so before continuing. {.success}

 You'll notice that __*pp\_option\_values*__ faithfully outputs the option-values as dropdowns, radio-buttons or text-boxes in accordance to whatever you specified in the string inputted via *pp\_options* editable region above.